partrickJhonson/beef/BeEF-RESTful-API.md

 * **Description** : Adds a new DNS rule or "resource record".
 Does nothing if rule is already present.
 * **Parameters** :
   * pattern : query pattern to recognize
-  * type : resource record type (e.g. A, CNAME, NS, etc.)
+  * resource : resource record type (e.g. A, CNAME, NS, etc.)
   * response : array containing response data

 ### Example